 Objective 2: To develop students’ ability to use theories of international relations to think critically and to identify patterns and processes ‘behind the headlines.’

 Mode of Instruction

-The principal mode of instruction is lecture.
-All lectures and assigned readings will be in English.
+Both the lectures and the assigned readings will be in English.

-Readings will be drawn from Karen A. Mingst and Jack L. Snyder, eds.
-ESSENTIAL READINGS IN WORLD POLITICS (6th ed, 2017).
+Readings will be drawn entirely from journal articles and book chapters accessible online from the university library, plus other materials from the internet.
 All readings must be completed during the week for which they are assigned.